davoodrahmanifard/davoodrahmanifard.github.io/_posts/2021-06-12-Forecasting-VIX-NeuralNetworks.markdown

 Unfortunately, the *nnet* function does not report the weight parameter estimates for each intermediate iteration, so we had to implement a work-around, fairly expensive in computing time.
-It proceeds as follows: a network is trained until a given iteration $i$, results are recorded, then the same network is retrained from scratch until the iteration
+It proceeds as follows: a network is trained until a given iteration i, results are recorded, then the same network is retrained from scratch until the iteration i+1.
-$i+1$.
 We start this process from one, and repeat until a maximum number of iterations chosen arbitrarily is covered.
 The same initial random seed is used for each loop so that the intermediary results remain the same across all training runs.
 Our program then automatically selects